-As at 31 December 2023, the Group had a total of 11,495 employees, of which 2,528 were at the managerial level.
-Among the employees, 11,268 were employed by subsidiaries in Mainland China and 227 were employed by the head office and subsidiaries in Hong Kong.
-Total remuneration paid for the year was approximately HK\$2,502,471,000 (2022: approximately HK\$2,513,717,000).
+As at 31 December 2024, the Group had a total of 10,759 employees (2023: 11,495 employees).
+Among the employees, 376 were employed by GD Land, 10,139 were employed by subsidiaries in Mainland China and 244 were employed by the head office and subsidiaries in Hong Kong.
+Total remuneration paid for the year was approximately HK\$2,337,464,000, of which HK\$141,408,000 were from GD Land (2023: approximately HK\$2,502,471,000 of which HK\$292,090,000 were from GD Land).

-In 2023, the Group proactively implemented the concepts of "prioritising determined employees" and "performance-oriented for shared value", and with our goal of high-quality development, to promote refined management and encourage employees to be bold and ambitious towards excellence.
-The Group has established the incentive and protection mechanism by strengthening the commitment of senior management and employees at all levels, improved the supporting system and performance evaluation system, and promoted the manpower guideline of "advancing the capable, rewarding the excellent, demoting the mediocre, and eliminating the inferior".
-Through the cultivation of a committed workforce, optimisation of its operation and management and strengthening of its core competencies, the Group continuously enhances its competitiveness and market value.
+In 2024, the Group has made concerted efforts to transform and strengthen itself, in conjunction with the goal of high-quality development, it has been striving for "organisational excellence", encouraged its staff to take on responsibilities, improve efficiency and create value.
+The Group has improved the incentive and protection mechanism by strengthening the commitment of management personnel and employees at all levels, perfected the supporting systems and performance appraisal system, promoted the orientation of "advancing the capable, rewarding the excellent, demoting the mediocre, and eliminating the inferior".
+By cultivating a committed workforce, optimising its operation and management and strengthening its core competencies, the Group continuously enhances its competitiveness and improves its corporate governance.

-The remuneration policy of the Group is designed to ensure that the remuneration is competitive and in line with the development objectives and business performance of the Group.
+The remuneration policy of the Group is designed to ensure that the remuneration package is competitive and in line with the development objectives and business performance of the Group.
 The remuneration package includes fixed salary, discretionary bonus, insurance and fringe benefits.
 The remuneration standards are based on factors such as qualifications, experience, job responsibility and performance of individual employees and market conditions.
 Discretionary bonus is subject to the performance-based incentive policy.